 This phrase is taken from Shakespeare’s The Merchant of Venice.
-It occurs where Portia demands Shylock of being merciful, stating that “The quality of mercy is not strain’d, It droppeth as the gentle rain from heaven/Upon the place beneath” (Act-IV, Scene-I).
-In this way, she directly makes an appeal to Shylock to leave Antonio’s life saying that as we all pray and plead to God for mercy for being merciful and kind towards us, likewise he should be merciful and kind to him, and he will get reward from the heaven.
+It occurs where Portia demands Shylock be merciful, stating that “The quality of mercy is not strain’d, It droppeth as the gentle rain from heaven/Upon the place beneath” (Act-IV, Scene-I).
+In this way, Portia directly makes an appeal to Shylock to leave Antonio’s life, saying that, as we all pray and plead to God for mercy, to be merciful and kind towards us, likewise Shylock should be merciful and kind to him, and he will get a reward from heaven.

-Portia insists on convincing him to be merciful as God is too merciful on us.
-You see that the idea of mercy in the following passage has close connection with the Christian idea of salvation.
-In fact, she alludes to Christian doctrine that mercy and forgiveness are godly characteristics and seeking justice without showing mercy, Shylock could face damnation, because by doing this he would disobey the law of God.
+Portia insists on convincing him to be merciful as God is merciful toward us.
+You see that the idea of mercy in the passage has a close connection with the Christian idea of salvation.
+In fact, she alludes to Christian doctrine that mercy and forgiveness are godly characteristics, and seeking justice without showing mercy, Shylock could face damnation, because by doing this he would disobey the law of God.

-Generally, we find the use of this quote by someone who means to insult or show offensiveness against someone that seems recalcitrant, stubborn and uninterested in social conventions and humanitarianism.
+Generally, we find the use of this quote by someone who means to insult or show offensiveness against someone that seems recalcitrant, stubborn, and uninterested in social conventions and humanitarianism.
 Today this phrase has a little different meaning.
-In usual context, it is used to refute the claim of people to have acted generously or mercifully by telling them that actually they are short of choices other than to do what they have done.
+In its usual context, it is used to refute the claim of people that they have acted generously or mercifully, by telling them that they were short of choices, their only option to do what they have done.
 Hence, it is like an insult for those demonstrating mercy.

 In Act-IV, Scene-I of The Merchant of Venice, Portia says this to Shylock as;

 PORTIA: “The quality of mercy is not strain’d,